abesford/seizzmic-site-0c00b/src/pages/index.md

     title: >-
       Leading your organisation through the digital journey can be difficult.
 We help you make it happen.
-    subtitle: "We're experts who can help you - by making better use of data, using internet-era technology, and modernising technology - all while staying secure. [our goal is to radically improve the way your organisation works] get you\_ working in more modern and internet-ready - in a way your customers really notice - understand your challenges. we'll help you - support digital transformation, help you plot out your organisation's digital journey, and help you get there.\_Applying the culture, processes, business models & technologies of the internet era"
+    subtitle: "We're experts who can help you - by making better use of data, using internet-era technology, and modernising technology - all while staying secure. [our goal is to radically improve the way your organisation works] get you\_ working in more modern and internet-ready - in a way your customers really notice - . we'll help you - support digital transformation, help you plot out your organisation's digital journey, and help you get there.\_Applying the culture, processes, business models & technologies of the internet era"
     features:
       - title: Making digital change happen
         image_alt: App preview on a phone and tablet